pendulm/pendulm.github.io/_posts/2019-11-16-podman-clash.markdown

 unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023 mike 8943 5555  0 18:48 pts/3 00:00:00 grep --color=auto clash
 {% endhighlight %}

-So the context mismatch, it a security enforcement process in container can't access file belong to host, when we need share file to container we must set a special mount option for this usage and let podman to label the content which allow container access with.
+the context mismatch, it a security enforcement that processes in container can't access files belong to host, when we need share file to container we must set a special mount option and let podman to label the content which allow container access with.
 We can change the volume Configuration to this:

 {% highlight yaml %}
 volumes: